 After a customer buys something from you, onboarding is the first experience they will have with your product, especially if you offer a software, app, subscription, or other service.

 It’s important to make your onboarding process as seamless as possible.
-After all, customers who know how to use your product are more likely to continue using it.
+After all, one of the business benefits of having a customer who knows how to use your product are more likely to continue using it.

 One smart growth marketing strategy is to gamify your onboarding process by breaking it down into steps.
 Consider the following:

 - The features you want your users to be acquainted with

 - The actions you want them to complete to encourage repeated use

 - The ways you want them to share your brand with friends (particularly via social media)